firegloves-bundles/standard-demo-bundle/README.md

     --description "Standard Demo Bundle"
 ```

-or use the interactive command to following the cli interactive version:
+or use the interactive command to execute the cli interactive version:
 ```
 $ entando-bundle
 ?
 What do you want to do?
 Create a new bundle using components from an environment